-Pursuant to Ohio Rev. Code § 117.38 the District may be fined and subject to various other administrative remedies for its failure to file the required financial report.
+Pursuant to Ohio Rev. Code § 117.38, the District may be fined and subject to various other administrative remedies for its failure to file the required financial reports.
 Failure to report on a GAAP basis compromises the District's ability to evaluate and monitor the overall financial condition of the District.
-The District should prepare its financial statements according to generally accepted accounting principles to provide users with more meaningful financial statements.
+To help provide the users with more meaningful financial statements, the District should prepare its annual financial statements according to generally accepted accounting principles.

-Officials' Response:
+Official's Response:

-See the Corrective Action Plan on page 68.
+See the Corrective Action Plan on page 65.